Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ### Content

-- All content was written by Angela Siniavskaja.
+- The idea and desighn of the quiz was written by me Angela Siniavskaja.

 ## Resources Used